Some medical professionals argue that caffeine is one of the most commonly used drugs and that many people don’t realize that they are addicted to it.

 If you’ve ever drunk too much coffee, you may have noticed that it might make your stomach feel a bit upset.

-The reason for this is that drinking coffee may increase the acidity in your stomach, which some people find may cause heartburn.
+The reason for this is that drinking coffee and too much caffeine may increase the acidity in your stomach, which some people find may cause heartburn.

 Avoid Other Harmful Substances